 If you’re on a tight budget this Christmas and haven’t shopped for gifts all year long, don’t worry.
-There are many thoughtful Christmas gifts you can buy for your friends, family and co-workers without breaking the bank.
+There are many thoughtful Christmas gifts you can buy for your friends, family and co-workers without spending too much money.

 It’s easy to get caught in the trap of feeling that Christmas presents have to be extravagant, expensive, or extremely rare to be valued.
 Nothing could be further from the truth, especially if you try to live within your means all year round.

 Living that way day in and day out sets yourself and your family up to expect nothing different come the holidays.
 Contenting yourself in giving gifts that are within your budget and given in love are worth more than the latest, hottest toy or game simply bought on credit or out of excess.

 If you are searching for a few simple and thoughtful Christmas gifts that will communicate love to your loved ones, below are a few examples of easy things you can do right now to take care of all the people on your list.

 One of the best things about all of them is that you can find most of them on Amazon.
 Buying on Amazon makes them very easy to buy and give since you don’t have to leave the house.

 It’s an old favorite, but it works.
 Making cookies is an extremely inexpensive Christmas present that everyone loves.
 (Seriously, if you don’t like cookies, what’s wrong with you?)

 You can make several batches and package them in colorful, holiday themed ziplock bags.
 Attach a thoughtful card, and you’ve just made someone’s day for under $5.
 My friend does this for all of her neighbors, and they returned the favor by having a special Halloween candy bag for her daughter full of goodies the following year.